kdeldycke/awesome-engineering-team-management/README.md

 - `Community already exists, you just create a communication platform for it` ([source](https://news.ycombinator.com/item?id=21828666)) - Or why trying to create a community from the ground up might not be the right way of looking at things: a better and more subtle strategy would be to enhance the already existing channels.
 - `Why Should Code Reviews Be Fast? (..)
 [To] optimize for the speed at which a team of developers can produce a product together, as opposed to optimizing for the speed at which an individual developer can write code.` ([source](https://github.com/google/eng-practices/blob/master/review/reviewer/speed.md#why-should-code-reviews-be-fast-why)), from [Google Engineering Practices](https://google.github.io/eng-practices/).
 - [Goodbye, Clean Code](https://overreacted.io/goodbye-clean-code/) - `My boss invited me for a one-on-one chat where they politely asked me to revert my change.
 I was aghast.
 The old code was a mess, and mine was clean! (...)
 I see now that my “refactoring” was a disaster in two ways: I didn't talk to the person who wrote it; My code traded the ability to change requirements for reduced duplication`.

+## Technical Stack

+You're no longer an engineer.
+You shouldn't code anymore.
+Still, your team is responsible for the technical stack.

+* [Tech Due Diligence Calculator](https://decodingvc.gitbooks.io/p9-startup-tech-due-diligence-calculator/content/) - A list of questions by topic to help understand how you are building your tech and engineering team, trying to highlight red flags.

 ## Remote Work